jnanjekye/tech-writer/3_tutorial.md

 ```
 By placing this logic in a file under the lib folder,rails will autoload our library and we don’t need to write a separate require for it.

-let’s start by creat an  Artifact model with file field:
+let’s start by creating an  Artifact model with file field:

 ```